Most Profitable Franchises in

 Well, isn't this the million-dollar question?

-To help with your research, we’ve listed some key considerations that could guide you towards a positive investment.
+To help with your research, we’ve listed some key considerations that could guide you towards a positive franchise investment.

-Get hold of the Franchise Disclosure Document
+Get a Hold of the Franchise Disclosure Document

 The Franchise Disclosure Document (FDD) details everything you need to know about investing in your franchise, from understanding the typical income/overheads to recognizing your obligations and the more subtle terms of your agreement.

-Your franchisor should provide the FDD at least two weeks before you're due to sign on the dotted line.
+If provided, your franchisor should provide the FDD at least two weeks before you're due to sign on the dotted line.
 This means you have a clear understanding of the type of relationship you're getting into and the amount of money you can reasonably expect to make.

-What will the Financial Performance Representation provide?
+What Will the Financial Performance Representation Provide?

 FPRs provide a clear picture of your likely profitability.
 Although it’s widely recognized that no franchise agreement can guarantee you’ll make a specific figure.